 Originally passed in 1915, the Pennsylvania Workers’ Compensation Act is a statewide, no-fault insurance system of benefits designed to compensate all injured workers for lost wages and medical expenses.
 It provides compensation for all injuries and occupational diseases that occur during the course and scope of one’s employment.The system was not designed to replace all of the wages lost by the injured worker, but only a percentage of those wages in a non-taxable form of weekly or bi-weekly benefits.
 The Workers’ Compensation Act does not provide for non-economic damages such as pain and suffering.

-It is extremely important for you to know your rights when it comes to workers’ compensation benefits.
+It is extremely important that you know your rights regarding workers’ compensation benefits.
 Your rights to receive workers’ compensation benefits begin the moment you are hired.
 Workers’ compensation applies to all employees, regardless of the number of workers employed, and it includes volunteer firemen, rescue workers, state park and forest workers and anyone else who performs services in exchange for wages in this Commonwealth, including immigrants.